-Richard S. Lackey (1941–1983) of Mississippi was a leader in the drive to improve the professionalization of the genealogical community.
+Richard Stephen Lackey (1941–1983) of Mississippi was a leader in the drive to improve the professionalization of the genealogical community.
 In addition to lecturing and teaching, he was an author/compiler of standards for genealogical writing, and of Mississippi source material.
 His work exemplified the highest standards of competent research and scholarly citation of sources.
+He was a fellow of the Association of the American Society of Genealogists (FASG) in 1976.
 At the time of his death, Richard was President of the Board for Certification of Genealogists®.
+In 2001, he was elected to the National Genealogical Society Hall of Fame.

 The Lackey Scholarship is awarded annually to an experienced researcher active in a paid or volunteer position which directly benefits the genealogical community.
 The scholarship awards $1,000, which covers full tuition for the Genealogical Institute on Federal Records (Gen-Fed), and partly defrays hotel and/or meal costs, and a ticket to the Alumni reception.